Washi1337/ctf-writeups/writeups/flare-on/2021/5/index.md

 ```

 ### T:
 Solution: This is the worst of them all.
 You actually have to go to the referenced Twitter feeds, dig into [a random conversation that happened months ago](https://twitter.com/anamma_06/status/1414583864865996803), and derive from there that AES was used with a specific key.

+To me this is just blatant advertising shoved into your face while trying to get through a challenge that is not even related to the very thing the CTF is based around (in case you forgot: it is a reverse engineering CTF).
 Especially for players that enter the competition later than the very first day, this is just beyond stupid.
-Since the authors keep using their Twitter, the conversation gets buried more and more.
-To me this is just blatant advertising shoved into your face while trying to get through a challenge that is not even related to the very thing the CTF is based around (in case you forgot: it is a reverse engineering CTF).
-0/10 would not solve again.
+Since the authors keep using their Twitter, the conversation gets buried more and more as well.

 ```
 It seems you are close to escape...
 We are preparing the tomatoes to throw at you when you open the door!
 It is only a joke...